profhuster/profhuster.github.io/courses/ModPhysLab/index.md

 We will use SageMath Cloud in this course as our electronic lab notebook, data analysis platform, and document writing platform.

 ### Going deeper
-If you are interested in getting a deeper tour, there is an excellent series by J. Robert Johannson called _Lectures on Scientific Computing with Python.
+If you are interested in getting a deeper tour, there is an excellent series by J. Robert Johannson called _Lectures on Scientific Computing with Python_.
 My annotated tour is [here](SciCompTour).